laravel/jetstream-docs/2.x/concept-overview.md

 #### The Guest / Authentication Layout

-In addition to the application layout, Jetstream creates a "guest" layout that is used to define the layout for Jetstream's authentication related pages, such as your application's login, registration, and password reset pages.
+In addition to the application layout, Jetstream creates a "guest" layout that is used to define the layout for Jetstream's authentication-related pages, such as your application's login, registration, and password reset pages.
 When using the Livewire stack, this layout is defined at `resources/views/layouts/guest.blade.php` and rendered by the `App\View\Components\GuestLayout` class.
 When using the Inertia stack, this layout is defined at `resources/js/Layouts/GuestLayout.vue`.

 ### Dashboard